pablovin/ChefsHatGYM/docs/source/03_environment.rst

      - Did this action caused a pizza.
    * - Pizza_Author
      - int
-     - Who was the player that made the pizza.
+     - The index o the player that declared pizza.
    * - Finished_Players
      - list
-     - List of bool indicating if each index player finished the match or not.
+     - Dictionary containing {player:bool_finished} indicating if each player finished the match or not.
    * - Cards_Per_Player
      - list
-     - the amount of cards each player has at hand after the action was done.
+     - Dictionary containing {player:cards_number} the amount of cards each player has at hand after the action was done.
    * - Next_Player
      - int
      - the next player to play.